Do You Have A Hollow Business Culture?

 Contrast the hollow bunny to another favorite Easter treat that I grew to love as I aged, the Cadbury Egg.
 If you’ve never tried one, I encourage you to embrace the deliciousness that will ensue.
 For those of you that have, you know that, like our hollow chocolate bunny, it too has a shiny foil wrapper, and peeling that back reveals a mouth watering milk chocolate.

 Organizations that are like the Cadbury Egg have a culture that is both Smart and Healthy.
-These types of organizations don’t just have employees but create evangelists because of how great an environment the leaders have created.
+These types of organizations don’t just have employees but create evangelists because of the culture and environment the leaders have created.

 I’m not talking about an environment with open workspaces and fancy modern furniture.
-I am referring to the low political, minimal confusion, a respectful environment the leaders create.
+I am referring to the low political, minimal confusion, and respectful culture the leaders create.